Key facts

 Course structure

-To complete the Graduate Certificate of Bioinformatics (part-time only), students must attain 4 credit points, which must include the following:
+To complete the Graduate Certificate of Bioinformatics, you must pass 4 credit points.
+This includes:

 Intakes by location